 Since the early 1990s, elections in Africa have, on the whole, become increasingly free and fair.
 A number of factors have contributed to this.
 The effectiveness of electoral governance – institutions and regulatory norms – has been the most important.
 The legitimacy of elections depends on clear procedural rules.

-Free and fair elections depend a great deal on what happens before voting day.
 Studies have found that the electoral management boards are the most significant indicators of the quality of electoral governance.
 In particular, whether a board is autonomous of government is crucial.
 Very few African countries inherited autonomous electoral management boards at independence.
 But, in line with global trends, their prevalence has been rising.

 By 2002 more than half of African electoral management boards were fully autonomous, 29% were semi-autonomous, and only 20% weren’t autonomous.